LAKERS TOGETHER: Find out how we're moving forward.

-Vicki Wenger, AKA Victorious VIP (Vicki in Padnos) is the public face of the Padnos International Center, serving as the front desk receptionist and office manager.
+Vicki Wenger, AKA Victorious VIP (Vicki in Padnos) is responsible for everything that makes PIC run!
 Vicki is one of those detail-oriented people without whom an office would collapse in on itself in a matter of weeks.
-Make no assumptions about the tasteful wardrobe, hair and jewelry; Vicki grew up with three older brothers…nuf said.
 Vicki enjoys working with students and the fact that every day in the office is different and unpredictable.

-Vicki is passionate about physical exercise; she enjoys yoga, running, HIIT class, bike riding, hiking, anything really that gets her outdoors.
+Vicki is passionate about physical exercise; she enjoys running, HIIT class, bike riding, hiking, anything really that gets her outdoors.
 She’s a frequent participant in various races; 10K, 25K and ½ Marathon.
-Above all, she enjoys long trips with her husband on their Harley-Davidson motorcycle.
+Above all, she enjoys spending time with her family and grandkids and long trips with her husband on their Harley-Davidson motorcycle.
 Vicki loves the color purple, avocados, and sunny beaches.
 She’s never met a vegetable she didn’t like.
 She is not a fan of shoes or those who fail to say please and thank you.
 So please say hi to Vicki on your next visit to PIC.
 Thank you!

 Study Abroad Advisor